The Order Desk Glossary: Terms & Phrases Explained

 Technical

-• JSON - (Javascript Object Notation) A data format.
+• JSON (Javascript Object Notation) - (Javascript Object Notation) A data format.
 Similar to a CSV.
 It's a set of defined rules specifying the format in which information (text) must be given or is expected.
 So a CSV can be converted to JSON format.

-• Twig - A template engine for PHP.
-A simple programming language to allow you to create templates with dynamic (changing) values such as the customers name.
+• Twig - A simple programming language that allows you to create templates with changing values (e.g. customer names, order numbers, etc.).

-• PHP - Hypertext Preprocessor (used to be Personal Homepage) is a programming language which Order Desk (predominantly) runs on.
+• PHP - Hypertext Preprocessor is a programming language which Order Desk predominantly runs on.
+This used to be called Personal Homepage

 • Two-Factor Authentication (2FA) - A method of securing logins by requiring two forms of authentication.
 An example would be a password and a code that is emailed to you.